-New/revised Super- Nature of change Effective Likely impact pronounce- seded pro- date on initial apment nounce- plication ment AASB 15 Revenue from Contracts with Customers AASB 15: replaces AASB 118 Revenue, AASB 111 Construction Contracts and some revenue-related Interpretations; establishes a new revenue recognition model; changes the basis for deciding whether revenue is to be recognised over time or at a point in time; provides new and more detailed guidance on specific topics (e.g., multiple element arrangements, variable pricing, rights of return, warranties and licensing); and expands and improves disclosures about revenue.
+New/revised pronounce- Super- seded pro- pact on the Company is as follows Nature of change Effective date Likely impact on initial apment nounce- plication ment AASB 15 Revenue from Contracts with Customers AASB 15: - replaces AASB 118 Revenue, AASB 111 Construction Contracts and some revenue-related Interpretations; - establishes a new revenue recognition model; - changes the basis for deciding whether revenue is to be recognised over time or at a point in time; - provides new and more detailed guidance on specific topics (e.g., multiple element arrangements, variable pricing, rights of return, warranties and licensing); and - expands and improves disclosures about revenue.
 1 January 2018 The Group is yet to undertake a detailed assessment of the impact of AASB 15.
-However, based on the Group's prelimi- nary assessment, the Standard is not ex- pected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2019.
-AASB 16 Leases AASB 117 Leases AASB 16: replaces AASB 117 Leases and some lease-related Interpretations requires all leases to be accounted for 'on-balance sheet' by lessees, other than short-term and low value asset leases provides new guidance on the application of the definition of lease and on sale and lease back accounting largely retains the existing lessor accounting requirements in AASB 117 requires new and different disclosures about leases.
+However, based on the Group's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2019.
+AASB 16 Leases AASB 117 Leases AASB 16: - replaces AASB 117 Leases and some lease-related Interpretations - requires all leases to be accounted for 'on-balance sheet' by lessees, other than short-term and low value asset leases - provides new guidance on the application of the definition of lease and on sale and lease back accounting - largely retains the existing lessor accounting requirements in AASB 117 - requires new and different disclosures about leases.
 1 January 2019 The Group is yet to undertake a detailed assessment of the impact of AASB 16.
-However, based on the Group's prelimi- nary assessment, the Standard is not ex- pected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2020.
+However, based on the Group's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2020.